-1. 2.0 credits course work at the graduate level

-2. Comprehensive examination designed to demonstrate overall ability in physics and in the candidate's research area, normally within the first year of study.
-This takes the form of a written examination followed, if necessary, by an oral examination

-3. Participation in the seminar series of the Ottawa-Carleton Institute for Physics
+2.0 credits course work at the graduate level 2.
+Comprehensive examination designed to demonstrate overall ability in physics and in the candidate's research area, normally within the first year of study.
+This takes the form of a written examination followed, if necessary, by an oral examination 3.
+Participation in the seminar series of the Ottawa-Carleton Institute for Physics

-4. 8.0 credits in: 8.0

-PHYS 6909 [8.0] Ph.D.
+4. 8.0 credits in: PHYS 6909 [8.0] Ph.D.
 Thesis (which will be defended at an oral examination.
-The examining board for all theses will include members of the Ottawa- Carleton Institute for Physics from both Departments of Physics.
-The external examiner of the thesis will be external to both Departments of Physics.)
+The examining board for all theses will include members of the Ottawa-Carleton Institute for Physics from both Departments of Physics.
+The external examiner of the thesis will be external to both Departments of

-Т otal Credits 10.0

-Total Credits
+Total Credits 10.0